augustodamasceno/vimlink/README.md

 # My vim

-* My vim configuration for Unix-like systems.
+## Installation for Unix-like systems.

-## Installation

 * Run "install.sh" will backup your .vimrc file and copy the .vimrc file of this repository.
 * If you don't have a .vimrc file, it's just create a new one for you.
 * Removing second order backups: rm ~/.vimrc_backup_*